Mandar004/GamingPortfolio/README.md

 As I am a fresher, I don't have work experience or practical knowledge but I have theoretical knowledge in my field.
-Also, I have all the skills which your company is looking for in this position.I am looking for company where i can Explore my knowledge and implement my skills.
+Also, I have all the skills which your company is looking for in this position.
+I am looking for company where I can explore my knowledge and implement my skills.
 I will definitely work hard in all the ways possible to achieve the goals and objectives of the company.